microsoft/app-camp/docs/bespoke/B03-after-teams-sso.md

 ![Copy the app secret](../../assets/screenshots/01-016-RegisterAADApp-8.png)

----
-😎 MANAGING APP SECRETS IS AN ONGOING RESPONSIBILITY.
+!!! warning "Managing app secrets is an ongoing responsibility"
     App secrets have a limited lifetime, and if they expire your application may stop working.
 You can have multiple secrets, so plan to roll them over as you would with a digital certificate.

----
-😎 KEEP YOUR SECRETS SECRET.
+!!! danger "Keep your secrets secret!"
     Give each developer a free developer tenant and register their apps in their tenants so each developer has his or her own app secrets.
 Limit who has access to app secrets for production.
-If you're running in Microsoft Azure, a great place to store your secrets is [Azure KeyVault](https://azure.microsoft.com/en-us/services/key-vault/).
+If you're running in Microsoft Azure, a great place to store your secrets is [Azure KeyVault](https://azure.microsoft.com/en-us/services/key-vault/){target="_blank"}.
 You could deploy an app just like this one and store sensitive application settings in Keyvault.
-See [this article](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?WT.mc_id=m365-58890-cxa) for more information.
+See [this article](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?WT.mc_id=m365-58890-cxa){target="_blank"} for more information.

----

 #### Step 2: Grant your application permission to call the Microsoft Graph API